Cutleast/Mod-Manager-Migrator/README.md

 ### 1. Translations

 Create your translation for your desired language from en-US.json under `<Path to MMM>`/data/locales and give it a proper name: for example: "en-US.json" or "de-DE.json".
-Send it to me (cutleast@gmail.com) and I will add it as soon as I can.
+Put it in the locales folder and make a pull request.

 ### 2. Feedback (Suggestions/Issues)

-If you encountered an issue/error or have a suggestion, create a issue with sufficient information.
+If you encountered an issue/error or have a suggestion, open an issue with sufficient information.

 ### 3. Code contributions